What is sterilisation?

 Discomfort and bruising can be reduced by simple pain-relieving medication, an ice pack and wearing underwear that supports the scrotum.
 Infection can usually be treated with oral antibiotics.

-It’s important to rest for 24 hours and avoid strenuous exercise for a few days.
+It’s important to rest for a few days after the procedure and avoid strenuous exercise as recommended.

 Will I have any problems after the operation?